kinopio-club/kinopio-help/posts/who-makes-kinopio.md

 Hi, my name is Pirijan and I make Kinopio.

+I was born in Germany, grew up in Canada, and now live in Brooklyn, NY.

-I went to school for biology, then I was a construction worker, then an urban planner.
-Now I'm a designer and engineer.
+I went to school for biology and urban design.
+I've also had a lot of jobs:

+- Cashier at a pharmacy
+- Waiter/bartender
+- Construction worker
+- Intern at a government thinktank
+- Illustrator
+- Designer
+- Engineer

 Before Kinopio, I was the co-creator of Glitch.com, where I designed and built its original user interfaces.
+I believe in software that's designed by artists, and built by craftspeople.

 You can read my blog at [pketh.org](http://pketh.org), or follow me on Twitter [@pketh](http://twitter.com/pketh)